Room: King Willem Alexander

 Session Description

-This session addresses the development of platforms for bio-based chemicals and polymers at somewhat higher TRL, focussing on processes and applications / applied concepts.
+This oral session addresses the development of platforms for bio-based chemicals and polymers at somewhat higher technology readiness level (TRL), focussing on processes and applications / applied concepts.

 Chair